Healthy Homes Assessment Iona

 What We Do

-As building inspectors, we deal with all the components involved in expert home inspects.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we take on all aspects that come with professional house inspects.
+We are here to ensure that you make the correct choice when it comes to purchasing your next property.

-We take your investment seriously, and undertake comprehensive examinations to ensure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning a house.
+We take your investment seriously We will conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing the house.

-We specialise in a variety of solutions to ensure you are fully updated on the condition of any property you may be looking to purchase or sell as well as additional services.
+We specialise in a range of solutions to ensure that you are fully informed about the condition of any property you may be looking to purchase or sell along with other solutions.

-We don’t just work with you but we also collaborate with a number of major clients, including local councils, banks, and insurance companies.
-Evidently they enjoy our reassurance provided, thanks to the information provided in our building inspection reports.
+We not only work with you but we also work with major clients, including local councils, banks, and insurance companies.
+They seem to appreciate our reassurance provided, thanks to the information included in our reports on building inspections.

-With our systematic approach to your inspection of your home and the latest software technology with digital photos embedded into the document, you can actually see any issues that may be discovered.
-Through our comprehensive report, it’s no wonder that we have so many clients who recommend our services to their family and friends.
+With our systematic method of conducting your house inspection and the most up-to-date software technology that incorporates digital images into the reports, you are able to actually see any issues identified.
+Through our comprehensive reporting it’s easy to understand why we have so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports